hashicorp/terraform-website/content/source/docs/enterprise/reliability-availability.html.md

 page_title: "Reliability & Availability - Terraform Enterprise"
 ---

-# Private Terraform Enterprise Reliability & Availability
+# Terraform Enterprise Reliability & Availability

-This section covers details relating to the reliability and availability of Private Terraform Enterprise (PTFE) installations.
-This documentation may be useful to Customers evaluating PTFE or Operators responsible for installing and maintaining PTFE.
+This section covers details relating to the reliability and availability of Terraform Enterprise installations.
+This documentation may be useful to customers evaluating Terraform Enterprise or operators responsible for installing and maintaining Terraform Enterprise.

 ## Components